Click on the Indicators below for More Information

 Description of time series:

 Like the Oceanic Niño Index, positive MEI values indicate warm, El Niño conditions and negative MEI values indicate cold, La Niña conditions.
-The MEI indicator has shown mostly La Nina conditions since 2020, but in early 2023 shifted to ENSO-neutral conditions.
-Additional information can be found in the Climate Prediction Center’s Official ENSO Briefing and the climate.gov ENSO blog.
+The MEI indicator shifted from negative to positive during the summer of 2023, and has since shown El Nino conditions.

 Description of Multivariate El Niño-Southern Oscillation Index:

 The Multivariate El Niño-Southern Oscillation Index (MEI) is a more holistic representation of the atmospheric and oceanic conditions that occur during ENSO events and characterizes their intensity.
-MEI is determined from five variables from the central and eastern equatorial Pacific (Sea-level pressure, surface wind components, sea surface temperature, surface air temperature, and cloudiness), while ENSO ONI is calculated from only two (sea surface temperature and trade wind strength).
-This index is calculated twelve times per year for each sliding bi-monthly season i.e. Dec-Jan, Jan-Feb, Feb-Mar, etc. We present data from the Pacific Islands, Alaska, and California Current regions.
+MEI is determined from five variables from the central and eastern equatorial Pacific (Sea-level pressure, surface wind components, sea surface temperature,, and cloudiness), while ENSO ONI is only based on sea surface temperature.
+This index is calculated twelve times per year for each sliding bi-monthly season i.e. Dec-Jan, Jan-Feb, Feb-Mar, etc.

 Data Background: